borg6/HospitalHrManagement-System/website/versioned_docs/version-1.2.0/channel-messenger-handover-protocol.md

 - Thread control is taken from the app
 - App role is changed

+> - For more info, you can refer to Facebook's official doc, [messaging_handovers](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/messaging_handovers)

+### standby

+For bots using the handover protocol, this callback occurs when a message has been sent to your page, but your application is not the current thread owner.

+> - For more info, you can refer to Facebook's official doc, [standby](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/standby)

+### echo

+This callback occurs when a message has been sent by your page.

+It is helpful when your `Primary Receiver` app, e.g., Bottender code, has passed `Thread Control` to a `Secondary Receiver app`, e.g., `Page Inbox`.
+However, you want to make sure your bot takes `Thread Control` back after a certain amount of time.

+You can subscribe to this callback by selecting the message_echoes field when setting up your webhook.

-> - For more info, you can refer to Facebook's official doc, [messaging_handovers](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/messa
+> - For more info, you can refer to Facebook's official doc, [echo](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/message-echoes)